2016 New York Jets season: Conference

+1 2 Kansas City clinched the AFC West division over Oakland based on head-to-head sweep.; 1 2 Houston clinched the AFC South division title over Tennessee based on record vs. division opponents.; 1 2 Tennessee finished ahead of Denver based on head-to-head victory.; 1 2 Baltimore finished ahead of Indianapolis based on record vs. conference opponents.; 1 2 The New York Jets finished ahead of San Diego based record vs. common opponents — the Jets' cumulative record against Cleveland, Indianapolis, Kansas City and Miami was 1–4, while San Diego's cumulative record against the same four teams was 0–5.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest ranked remaining team from each division.;

 Regular season results

 Week 1: vs. Cincinnati Bengals

 The Jets held a 22–20 lead going into the final minute, but Mike Nugent kicked the game-winning field goal for the Bengals with 54 seconds remaining.
 With the loss, the Jets started 0–1.

 The loss ended the Jets' nine-game home winning streak against the Bengals, losing to them at home for the first time since the 1981 season.